Louis La Roche: 2017-present: Third and fourth studio albums

 On March 20, 2017, La Roche released his second album, Sleepless Nights.

 La Roche released a surprise single "Lovers" on 25 May 2018, a collaboration with Scottish DJ/Producer Mylo (his first new material in 14 years).

 On 24 January 2020, La Roche announced his upcoming album Saturday Night Griever, following the release of the two singles "Better" featuring Lucy Pearson and "Desire" featuring Frankmusik.
 Saturday Night Griever was released on 27 March 2020.

 On 29 October 2021, Louis released his 4th studio album We're Not So Different, featuring the song "Cold To Me", a collaboration with Darren Hayes.

+In 2022, Louis released the singles ‘Some Way’, ‘Gone’, followed in 2023 with ‘Colours’.
+Louis announced his upcoming fifth studio ‘Admittedly’ will be released in 2023.

+On March 28, 2023, Louis supported Darren Hayes at the London Palladium on his ‘Do You Remember’ UK Tour.

+On October 18 2024, Louis released "ANGLIA SQUARE", his 6th studio album.
+Inspired by the Norwich shopping area Anglia Square and Sovereign House.

 Remixes and soundtracks

-In addition to his own material, La Roche has created a string of official remixes for artists such as Fatboy Slim, Basement Jaxx, Fred Falke, Spiller, Aeroplane, Mike Mago, Don Diablo, VV Brown, Del Marquis (of the Scissor Sisters), Teenage Bad Girl, Mercury Music Prize winner Speech Debelle and The Supermen Lovers.
+In addition to his own material, La Roche has created a string of official remixes for artists such as Fatboy Slim, Basement Jaxx, Darren Hayes, Fred Falke, Spiller, Aeroplane, Mike Mago, Don Diablo, VV Brown, Del Marquis (of the Scissor Sisters), Teenage Bad Girl, Mercury Music Prize winner Speech Debelle and The Supermen Lovers.
 Unofficial remixes include the likes of Michael Jackson, Calvin Harris, Miley Cyrus, George Michael, Burial, Kate Bush and Gorillaz.

-In July 2022, La Roche remixed Darren Hayes' single "Let's Try Being in Love".

 In addition to radio, La Roche has also written music for television, being featured in the Channel 4 series Skins as well as composing the theme song for Canada's MuchMusic Video Awards.
 La Roche was featured as The Guardian Music's first 'New Band of The Day' for 2010.
 He was featured in the UK music magazine Future Music (published on 9 May 2012) and recorded a video interview in the MofoHifi studio in London, where he discusses working with FL Studio, producing techniques and his creative process.
 La Roche was promoted to an FL Studio Power User in late 2013.